rlmcneary2/remapgl2/libs/remapgl/README.md

 }
 ```

-### imperative functions
+### Control instance members

 remapgl adopts a similar convention regarding Mapbox GL controls as React does
-for DOM objects.
+for HTML DOM objects.
 Components that wrap a Mapbox GL control, which exposes
-callable functions, support the `MbxObj` interface.
+instance members, support the `MbxObj` interface.
 A callback function provided
 to such a component's `obj` prop will be invoked with a single argument that is
 the current instance of the Mapbox GL control.